tuan08/datatp/README.md

 1. Scalable and reliable
 2. Reuse as much as possible the other popular opensource project such spring framework, elasticsearch, zookeeper, kafka, hadoop...
-3. Implement the missing data lib or services to process the data.
+3. Implement the missing data lib or services such data lib, web crawler, facebook data feeder...
-4. abc
+4. Integrate the data components and other opensources into an usable data analytic product.
+5. Implement a webui to monitor, control and analyze the data.

 ##Web Crawler##